In the Beginning – Our Father Spoke!

 Likewise, Jesus tells people that rather than being a Person called the Word, that his Father actually taught him the words that he spoke.
 (John 7:17; 12:48-50).

-There has always been, and continues to be, faithful Christians who believe that God’s word is not a Person in addition to the Father, but rather the Father’s own spoken word by which he created all things in the beginning.
+There have always been, and continue to be, faithful Christians who believe that God’s word is not a Person in addition to the Father, but rather the Father’s own spoken word by which he created all things in the beginning.
 We are among those people.
 So was the apostle Peter who wrote:

 God made the heavens by the word of his command, and he brought the